iml130/sola/minhton/docs/programmers/messages.md

 **Content**:

 - *Entering Node*: The node that wants to enter the network.
-NetworkInfo must be set appropriately.
+PhysicalNodeInfo must be set appropriately.

 ### Join Accept